 - a.
 Except as otherwise provided in paragraph (1)(a) above, any organization, employee, or student must secure approval in advance before conducting or publicly announcing intent to conduct a potentially hazardous event on campus.
 In the case of a University employee, concurrence of the individual's supervisor is required in advance. - b.
-Applications for approval shall be made in writing to the Office of Student Involvement on Form OSI-40 (effective 11/06) entitled "Safety Action for Event Approval", at least 15 calendar days in advance of the proposed event, unless this time limit is waived by any University official required to approve the event (see below).
+Applications for approval shall be made in writing to the Office of Student Involvement on Form OSI-40 (effective 11/06) entitled "Safety Action for Event Approval" at least 15 calendar days in advance of the proposed event, unless this time limit is waived by any University official required to approve the event (see below).
 The Environmental Health and Safety Office (EH&S), the Office of Student Involvement (OSI), or the Public Safety Office will, upon request, furnish the applicant with blank copies of this form.
-The form is also available at www.getinvolveducf.com. - Each application shall be accompanied by proof of insurance, as specified in section (2.)(a.)(2.)(viii.)(a.-c.), and circulated among the following University officials: - 1.
-UCF Police Department. - 2.
-Director of Environmental Health and Safety. - 3.
-Insurance Officer (if insurance is required). - 4.
-Director of Physical Plant. - d.
-When the application has been circulated among the specified University officials, the application will be returned to the Office of Student Involvement.
-The Director of Student Involvement must approve events proposed by student organizations and students.
-For all other event applicants, the Director of Student Involvement will receive the application for information and processing only.
-The Office of Student Involvement or a designee will advise the applicant of the University's approval or disapproval of the event, and, if applicable, any conditions.
+The form is also available at www.getinvolveducf.com. - c.
+Each application shall be accompanied by proof of insurance as specified in subsection (6) below.